Unit Conversion: Dimensional Analysis

 First, we need to define what "100 kilometers per hour" means mathematically.
 The "per" tells you that the number is a ratio: 100 kilometers distance per 1 hour of time.
 Other than that, you need to know the conversion factor between kilometers and miles, namely 1 mile = 1.61 km.
 Now the set-up is pretty simple.
-Give it a try yourself, and then run the animation below to reveal the math needed to solve the problem.
+Give it a try yourself, and then run the animation below (an SWF file, Flash required) or see the equation to reveal the math needed to solve the problem.

 So far you've seen examples with only one conversion factor, but this method can be used for more complicated situations.
 When it's time to leave for home from your day trip in Mexico, you realize you have just enough gas to make it back across the border into the US before you have to fill up.
 You notice that you could buy gas for 6.50 pesos per liter before you head home.
 At first glance that seems more expensive than the $2.87 per gallon at home, but is it really?
 You need to convert to be sure.
 Fortunately you came prepared, and looked up the currency exchange rate (1 peso = 8.95 cents) and volume conversion (1 gallon = 3.79 Liters) the morning before you left.

 This conversion is more complicated than the previous examples for two reasons.
 First, imagine that you do not have a single direct conversion factor for the monetary conversion (pesos to dollars).
 You know that 1 peso = 8.95 cents, and you also know that 100 cents = 1 dollar.
 Together, these two facts will let you convert the currency.
 The second twist is that you are not only changing the money unit – you also need to convert the volume unit as well.
 These two conversions can be done in a single set-up.
 The order does not matter, but both must be done.
-Try to set this one up for yourself first, and then run the animation below to reveal the solution:
+Try to set this one up for yourself first, and then run the animation (an SWF file, Flash required) or see the equation below to reveal the solution:

 Notice that when set up properly, the "L" had to be placed above the division bar in the conversion factor in order to cancel out the "L" below the division bar in the original number.
 Also note that even though the "L" terms are separated by two conversion factors, they still cancel each other out.
 Now it is easier to decide whether you should fill up before or after you return to the United States.